Poisson-Boltzmann formulary: Third edition: Introduction

 \section{Introduction}

 When an electrolyte solution meets a solid surface, several mechanisms can generate a surface charge, together with an opposite charge carried by ions in the liquid (typical mechanisms include dissociation of surface groups and specific adsorption of charged species) \cite{LyklemaBook,Hunter2001,IsraelachviliBook}.
-In the vicinity of a charged wall, ions reorganize to form a diffuse charged layer, the electrical double layer (EDL), which screens the surface electric field over the so-called Debye length denoted $\debye$, see Fig.~\ref{fig:PB_figs}(a-b).
+In the vicinity of a charged wall, ions reorganize to form an oppositely charged region, which consists of two layers: 1. a layer of adsorbed ions, usually called the Stern or Helmoltz layer; 2. a diffuse layer of free ions, with counter-ions in excess and co-ions in defect, extending over the so-called Debye length denoted $\debye$, see Fig.~\ref{fig:PB_figs}(a-b).
+The overall interfacial distribution of charge, i.e. the charged surface, the adsorbed ions, and the diffuse layer, is generally referred to as the the electrical double layer (EDL), although this term is sometimes used to refer to the diffuse layer only.
 The EDL plays a key role in many aspects of soft condensed matter, as it controls the stability and dynamics of charged objects in solution \cite{LyklemaBook,Hunter2001,IsraelachviliBook}.
-In particular, the EDL is at the origin of the so-called electrokinetic effects, where gradients and fluxes of different types (hydrodynamic, electrical, chemical, thermal) are coupled in the presence of charged interfaces \cite{Delgado2007}.
-Such electrokinetic effects are central to the very active field of nanofluidics \cite{Schoch2008,Bocquet2010,Hartkamp2018,Kavokine2021}.
+In particular, the EDL is at the origin of the so-called electrokinetic (EK) effects, where gradients and fluxes of different types (hydrodynamic, electrical, chemical, thermal) are coupled in the presence of charged interfaces \cite{Delgado2007}.
+Such EK effects are central to the very active fields of micro and nanofluidics \cite{Schoch2008,Bocquet2010,Hartkamp2018,Mouterde2019,Kavokine2021,Joly2021,Boon2022,Herrero2022,Robin2023,Sarma2024}.